ritza-co/internal-articles/docs/the-opinionated-guide-to-setting-up-a-sourcegraph-server-for-more-productive-advanced-code-search.md

 You should now be able to see the same Source Welcome page running on `http://sg.example.com`.
 Note that the secure version (`https`) will not work yet, as we still need to set up an SSL certificate.

-## 🎫 Getting an SSL Certificate with LetsEncrypt
+## 🎫 Getting an SSL certificate with LetsEncrypt

 Install `certbot` using snap by running the following command: